skiss10/realtime_protocol_exercise/README.md

 One or more clients can connect to the server and receive a complete sequence of numbers.
 Individual clients can either be started with an optional argument that specifies the number n of messages to receive or the sequence legnth can be choosen randomly for you.
 More info on starting these clients below.

 The client's job is to receive the sequence, calculate the checksum, and compare it with the checksum value supplied by the server.
-Once the checksums have been calculated, the client will close the connection and notify the user of success via stdout.
+Once the checksums have been calculated, the client will send a checksum_ack to the server, close the connection, and notify the user of success via stdout.

  If the client's connection drops at any point during the sequence transfer, it supplies the server with re-connection parameters that allow the server to continue sequence delivery.
 The client will indefinitely attempt to reconnect to the server in the event of a disconnection.

 ## Server Description

-The server receives the connection requests from clients and randomly initializes a PRNG, which generates a unique set of uint32 numbers the each client.
+The server receives the connection requests from clients and randomly initializes a PRNG, which generates a unique set of uint32 numbers for each client.
 The server sends this designated sequence to the client in a stream of discrete messages with a 1-second interval.
 The server maintains session state for each client for up to 30s during periods of disconnection.

 If a client fails to reconnect within 30s, the server discards the state, and any subsequent reconnection attempts for that sequence from the client will be rejected.
 The session state for a given client / sequence is discarded after the whole sequence is sent